A Survey of Graph Unlearning: Graph Unlearning Evaluation

 \textbf{Parameter Difference-based:} A complete unlearning algorithm should have similar parameter weights with the retrained model.
 The difference can be measured as $d(\mathbf{W}^u, \mathbf{W}^r)$.
-A complete unlearning method should have a small distance measurement.
 Based on this assumption, \cite{cong2022grapheditor} measures the Euclidean distance between the parameters returned by the unlearning algorithms and the parameters obtained via retraining from scratch. \cite{cong2023efficiently} measures the difference between normalized weight parameters.

-\textbf{Others:} Several additional evaluation methods have been proposed. \cite{cong2022grapheditor} intentionally modifies the target node's label to an extra category and investigates whether the unlearned model classifies the node to this extra label.
+\textbf{Others:} Several other less commonly used evaluation methods have been proposed. \cite{cong2022grapheditor} intentionally modifies the target node's label to an extra category and investigates whether the unlearned model classifies the node to this extra label.
 An extra binary feature is injected into the node features to help the model associate the deleted nodes with the extra-label category.
 Intuitively, a complete unlearning method should never predict the extra label.
 Similarly, \cite{cong2023efficiently} append an extra binary feature to all nodes and set the extra binary feature as 1/0 for the deleted nodes/other nodes respectively.
 They also add an extra category and change all deleted nodes to this extra category.
 They compare the weight norm of the injected channel before and after unlearning to determine whether the unlearning is complete. \cite{wu2023gif} propose an evaluation method based on adversarial attack.
 They add a certain number of edges to the training graph where each added edge links two nodes from different classes.
 The adversarial noise is expected to reduce the performance due to misleading the representation learning.
 Thereafter, they use the adversarial edges as unlearning requests and evaluate the utility of the estimated model.
-A larger utility gain indicated a higher unlearning efficacy. \cite{zhu2023heterogeneous} uses the utility performance on the deleted data as a measurement for unlearning completeness.
-They assume that a smaller utility performance on the forgetting sets indicates that the model forgets more thoroughly.
+A larger utility gain indicated a higher unlearning efficacy. \cite{zhu2023heterogeneous} uses the utility performance on the deleted data as a measurement for unlearning completeness, assuming a smaller utility performance on the forgetting sets indicates that the model forgets more thoroughly.